syth0le/interview/Python/QA/Middle/middle_questions.md

 ======

 Q: What is the output of -12 % 10?
-A:
+A: 8

 Q: What is the output of -12 // 10?
-A:
+A: -2

 Q: What is the sequence of call operators in the expression a * b * c?
 A:

 Q: Why shouldn't you make the default arguments an empty list?
-A:
+A: cause in second function/method call it will refer to an already created object in memory.

-Q: What id() function in Python is for?
+Q: What `id()` function in Python is for?
-A:
+A: returns unique and permanent identificator for object

-Q: What is the yield keyword used for in Python?
+Q: What is the `yield` keyword used for in Python?
-A:
+A: returns a value without deleting local variables.
+Using in generators for example.

 Q: What is an iterator in Python?
 Can you write an example?
-A:
+A: Iterator is an object that contains a countable number of values.
+Iterator is object which returns iterated values.

 Q: What is a generator in Python?
 How are they different from iterators?
-A:
+A: Generators is a subset of iterators.
+But it doesn't return its values after initialization.
+We can create generator and use it in other place in code.
+Finally, generators use keyword: `yield`.

-Q: What is the difference between __iter__ and __next__?
+Q: What is the difference between `__iter__` and `__next__`?
-A:
+A: `__iter__` returns the iterator object itself and the `__next__` method returns the next value from the iterator

 Q: How do you create a dictionary which can preserve the order of pairs?
-A:
+A: Ordered dict from collections.

 Q: What is a context manager?
 How are they different from try ... finally?
-A:
+A: Context manager `with` (or `from contextlib import contextmanager` and using it as decorator for function/method) is a syntax sugar. [read about](https://medium.com/swlh/python-coding-tip-using-the-with-statement-instead-try-finally-f45a645c6008)

 Q: Which functions must be overridden in a class in order for its instances to implement the context manager protocol?
-A:
+A: To implement a context manager, we define a class containing an `__enter__()` and `__exit__()` method

 Q: What is the synchronous code?
 What is asynchronous code?
 How to write asynchronous code?
 A: